helle253/notes/notes/misc.energy-drinks.md

 Sugary - 4/10

 ![Golden Eagle](assets/golden-eagle.png)
 7/10 it was alright.
-I think
+It's from Kosovo, which is cool.